 Beltran became a free agent again after the 2011 season and on December 22nd agreed to a two-year deal with the St. Louis Cardinals worth $26 million.
-He was to play right field for the Cardinals in 2012, with RF Lance Berkman moving to 1B to replace the departed Albert Pujols.
+He had broken relations with his long-time agent, Scott Boras, a couple of months earlier, and that led to Boras filing a grievance to claim 5% of Beltran's new salary.
+Arbitrator Shyam Das would rule in favor of Beltran two years later, explaining that a player should not face penalties for deciding to change his representation.
+He played right field for the Cardinals in 2012, with RF Lance Berkman moving to 1B to replace the departed Albert Pujols.
 He made his debut on Opening Day at the Miami Marlins' new ballpark on April 4th.
 He recorded the first hit and scored the first run in the history of Marlins Park, singling in the 1st inning and coming around to score on David Freese's single to put the Cardinals on their way to a 4-1 win.
 On June 29th, he picked up the 2000th hit of his career.
 He went on to have another solid season, hitting .269 in 151 games, with 32 doubles and 97 RBI.
 He also scored 83 runs and made the All-Star team for the 7th time.
 He then went 1 for 4 and scored a run when the Cardinals defeated the Atlanta Braves in the Wild Card Game, and went 8 for 18 with 3 doubles and a pair of homers to lead his team to a win over the Washington Nationals in the NLDS.
-He contined on the same run in the NLCS, going 3 for 7 with 2 doubles and a homer in the first two games against the San Francisco Giants, but had to be removed from the game after the 1st inning of Game 3 on October 17th, victim of a knee injury when he grounded into a double play in his first at-bat.
+He continued on the same run in the NLCS, going 3 for 7 with 2 doubles and a homer in the first two games against the San Francisco Giants, but had to be removed from the game after the 1st inning of Game 3 on October 17th, victim of a knee injury when he grounded into a double play in his first at-bat.

-Beltran tied the great Babe Ruth on the all-time postseason homers list when he hit a three-run shot off A.J.
-Burnett in Game 1 of the NLDS on October 3, 2013.
+Beltran played another 145 games with the Cards in 2013, hitting 30 doubles and 24 homers, scoring 79 runs and driving in 84, to go along with a .296 batting average.
+He tied the great Babe Ruth on the all-time postseason homers list when he hit a three-run shot off A.J.
+Burnett in Game 1 of the NLDS on October 3rd.
 It was a huge blast, traveling 443 feet into the second deck at Busch Stadium, and sent the Cardinals on their way to a 9-1 win over the Pittsburgh Pirates.
-Ruth, of course, had hit all of his postseason homers in the World Series; he was still a long way behind the 29 postseason homers hit by Manny Ramirez, however.
+Ruth, of course, had hit all of his postseason homers in the World Series; Beltran was still a long way behind the 29 postseason homers hit by Manny Ramirez, however.
 He passed Ruth in Game 3 of the Series on October 6th, hitting his 16th off Mark Melancon in the 8th inning to tie the game at 3-3 at that point (Melancon had allowed just one regular-season dinger), although the Pirates went on to win, 5-3.
 Beltran finally made his World Series debut in his 16th season when he started in right field in Game 1 against the Boston Red Sox.
 He made a great catch in the 2nd inning, by reaching over the right field fence at Fenway Park to deprive David Ortiz of a grand slam, but he injured his ribs on the play and had to leave the game shortly afterwards.
 He was back in the line-up for Game 2 however, and before Game 3 was given the Roberto Clemente Award, in recognition of his humanitarian work away from the ballpark.
 He ended up going 5 for 17 with 3 RBIs as the Cardinals were defeated in six games by the Red Sox.
 A free agent after the season, he signed with the New York Yankees on December 6th on a three-year deal worth $45 million, stepping into the breach opened when Curtis Granderson decided to move to the Mets that same day.